Daud Khan Panni: Personal life

 Daud Khan Panni was childless, which was the subject of gossip in contemporary chronicles.
 The traveller Manucci recorded stories of Daud Khan immediately killing newborns that his wives/concubines birthed, though some scholars have dismissed this as rumor.
 He is known to have married his cousin, a daughter of Ranmast Khan, but she became estranged from him.
+Daud also married a daughter of Rawal Jaswantsinghji of Dhrangadhra in 1714-15 during his governorship in Gujarat.

 Daud Khan harboured a notable interest in animals.
 He maintained a mobile animal establishment termed a shikarkhana, which consisted of numerous species of wildlife.
 He is also known to have procured a rare kind of monkey from a Dutch Jew, and when the monkey later died, he punished its caretakers severely.

 Legacy

 Daud Khan's tenure in the Carnatic resulted in the establishment of a Mughal administration in the area.
 When his political activities shifted away from the region, this left a leading subordinate, the diwan Saadatullah Khan, to assert greater control.
 He established an autonomous ruling dynasty in the wake of the declining Mughal Empire, becoming the first Nawab of the Carnatic.
 This dynasty contributed to the development of British power in India.